Interplanetary medium: Composition and physical characteristics

-Since the interplanetary medium is a plasma, or gas of ions, the interplanetary medium has the characteristics of a plasma, rather than a simple gas.
+The solar wind component of the interplanetary medium is a plasma, or gas of ions, and has the physical characteristics of a plasma, rather than a simple gas.
 For example, it carries the Sun's magnetic field with it, is highly electrically conductive (resulting in the heliospheric current sheet), forms plasma double layers where it comes into contact with a planetary magnetosphere or at the heliopause, and exhibits filamentation (such as in aurorae).